deanebarker/Denina-Sharp/README.md

 The result will be "FOOBAR".

+We can shorten it even more by passed commands into the constructor:

+    var pipeline = new TextFilterPipeline("Prepend FOO");

+In fact, commands can be passed in _en masse_, separated by line breaks (note that command parsing is broken out to its own class, and could easily be re-implemented, if you wanted to do something different).
+Each line is parsed as a separate command.

+    var pipeline = new TextFilterPipeline(thousandsAndThousandsOfCommands);

-The pipeline remains "loaded" with commands, so we could just as easily do this immediately after:
+The pipeline remains "loaded" with commands even after execution, so we could just as easily do this immediately after:

     pipeline.Execute("BAZ");